 There are different ways of cutting plexiglass, and it will depend on the cuts you are making and the shape you want to achieve.
 Below are the different ways.

 Ways To Cut Plexiglass

 - For curved cuts, use a jigsaw because it is strategically positioned.
-The jigsaw being small and handheld, makes it easy to maneuver to achieve such cuts.
+The jigsaw is small and handheld makes it easy to maneuver to achieve such cuts.

 - When dealing with plexiglass, which is brittle, you will have to use a band saw to get the job done.